Sunday River Ski & Snowboard Club

 Membership in the Corporation shall be comprised of members who are skiers or snowboarders or who have interest in snow sports, for either general recreation or competition, or who wish to give personal and practical aid in their fulfillment.

-Membership in this Corporation shall be open to all pledging themselves to observe and be governed by the Bylaws of the Corporation and by the direct action of the annual meeting, the Corporation's Board of Directors and the Corporation's Officers.
+Membership in this Corporation shall be open to all pledging themselves to observe and be governed by the Bylaws of the Corporation and by the direct action of the Annual Meeting, the Corporation's Board of Directors and the Corporation's Officers, as well as the Skier’s Responsibility Code.

-Junior: Defined as a person under 18 years of age (age as of December 31 of the season in question, or under 19 years of age as of December 31 if attending high school)
+Junior Individual: Defined as a person under 18 years of age (as of December 31 of the season in question, or under 19 years of age as of December 31 if attending high school)

 Section 2: Admission

-Applications for membership shall be made in writing in such form as from time to time may be approved by the Board of Directors.
-Upon acceptance and payment of dues as prescribed by these Bylaws, such individuals shall enjoy the rights and privileges accorded by these Bylaws and the ruling and resolutions of the annual meeting.
+Applications for membership shall be made in writing or electronically in such form as from time to time may be approved by the Board of Directors.
+Upon acceptance and payment of dues as prescribed by these Bylaws, such individuals shall enjoy the rights and privileges accorded by these Bylaws and the ruling and resolutions of the Annual Meeting.

 Section 3: Dues